Peacekeeping Among Cats and Dogs

 If you’re proactive with your introductions – and if your dog didn’t come to you with a lot of practice at chasing other animals – you can often create harmony in your household in a short time with reasonable effort.

 If, however, you have a dog like Sara who already has an unhealthy predator/prey or other predatory association with other species, you’ll have to work hard to counter-condition (change) and desensitize her association and related behavior.
 Counter-conditioning is a “subset” of classical conditioning.

-Classical conditioning is my preferred choice for many protocols because it is relatively easy to do well - easier for most of my clients, in my experience, than other options such as BAT and CAT (see “Other Modification Protocol Options,” next page), and because I have had great success using it in a wide variety of behavior modification programs.
+Classical conditioning is my preferred choice for many protocols because it is relatively easy to do well - easier for most of my clients, in my experience, than other options such as BAT and CAT (see “Other Modification Protocol Options,” below), and because I have had great success using it in a wide variety of behavior modification programs.
 I’ve seen it work well for everything from nail trimming and touch sensitivity, fear of cars and dog reactivity, resource guarding and fear-related aggression, to my own Scottish Terrier’s desire to maul Viva, the eight-week-old kitten we brought into our home 11 years ago.